-(1) Gas and electricity for residential use and certain manufacturing or agricultural production.
+(1) Gas, electricity, and heating fuel for residential use.

-- (2) Water, steam and telegraph. - (3) Monthly charges of one hundred fifty dollars or less for electricity not otherwise exempt. - (4) Gas, water, steam or electricity used in furnishing same to consumers.
+(2) Water, steam and telegraph.

+(3) Monthly charges of one hundred fifty dollars or less for electricity not otherwise exempt.

+(4) Gas, water, steam or electricity used in furnishing same to consumers.

 History: An exemption for consumer sales of gas, water, electricity, telephone and telegraph services has been in effect since the imposition of the tax.
-The 1971 acts included specific provisions for each type of utility service.
-The 1972 acts exempted utility services to first \$10 a month rather than to first \$20.
+The 1971 acts include specific provisions for each type of utility services.
+The 1972 acts exempted utility services to the first \$10 a month rather than the first \$20.
 PA 74-4 added bottled gas and community antenna television and cable services.
 PA 75-495 clarified that bottled gas is propane gas.
 PA 77-395 added sales of steam.
 PA 89-251 created the exemption in its present form.